FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **b.
 Make a video of your paper display in action.**

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
+For this lab, I collaborated with Wenqing Tang (https://github.com/FadingWinds/Interactive-Lab-Hub/tree/Spring2021/Lab%204).

+Our design is a 2-player drum music game.

+Game Rules:

+Each player will have four "drums" represented by different colors (white, red, blue and green) and two "drumsticks".
+During the game, the screen will show a color every second and the players will need to play the corresponding drum.
+Each player will be allowed to make three mistakes (play the wrong drum or miss a beat), and if the limit exceeds, the other player wins.
+As the game proceeds, the time interval for the color switching will become shorter and therefore make

+Materials:

+Several cardboard boxes
+Unused aluminum foil (or used, if you don't mind)
+Two set of chopsticks (or any stick-shaped thingy)
+8 cans in 4 different sizes
+Acrylic paint with 4 colors, or paper in 4 colors [Optional] Shiny strips
+Procedure:

+Paint or wrap the cans in four different colors.
+Cans with the same sizes should have the same color.

+Four cans with four different colors will be a "drumset".
+Carve the shape of each drumset on a cardboard, and put the cans in it.
+This is to fix the positions for the drums.

+Wrap the drumsticks with aluminum foil.
+Add decorations (shiny strips) if preferred.

+Connect the capacitive sensor board to the cans.

+Paint and carve a box for the Raspberry Pi.

+Put the drumsets at two different sides, and put the Raspberry Pi in the middle so both players can see the screen.

+Please refer to the video at the end to see a full setting!

 ### Part D
 ### Materiality